pydoit/doit/doc/index.rst

 Status
 ======

 `doit` is under active development.
-Version 0.11 released on 2011-04.
+Version 0.12 released on 2011-05.

+`doit` core features are quite stable.
+So if there is not recent development, it does NOT mean `doit` is not being mantained...
 Development is done based on real world use cases.
-If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard. `doit` already provides most features I need, so the development of new features has slowed down.
+If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard.

 If you use `doit` please drop me a line telling me your experience...